DISPOSABLE FORMWORK FOR VENTILATED

 In combination with specific phono insulating packages IGLU' helps reach the values specified by regulations in terms of noise.

-Systems to create driveway access ramps, steps, slightly sloping slabs for theaters and cinemas, or to level off different heights.
+Systems to create driveway access ramps, steps, slightly sloping slabs for theaters and cinemas, or to level off different highs.

 The IGLU' system is the most secure & economical constructive solution for installing ventilated cavities